 Glaciers are without a doubt one of the most magnificent wonders of the natural world and cover vast areas.
 To explore one up-close can take a while due to their immense size, but as long as you go as part of an organised group and don’t stay overnight, you’d be covered to go.

-Safety is paramount with glacier skiing and walking as, obviously, surfaces can be unpredictable and the terrain difficult to negotiate.
+Safety is paramount with glacier walking as, obviously, surfaces can be unpredictable and the terrain difficult to negotiate.
 This is why it’s imperative to go as part of an organised trip.

 6. Husky dog sledding